H-3 Nonimmigrant Trainee or Special Education Exchange Visitor

 - The facility’s professional staff; and

-- The foreign national’s participation in the training program.
+- The alien’s participation in the training program.

 In addition, the petition must show that the special education exchange visitor is: